Skip to main content

 11 mentions Positive Neutral Negative

-The stability of the game is mixed, with some users reporting significant bugs and glitches, particularly in Chapter 6 and a game-breaking black screen in Chapter 5.
-While many players found the game mostly bug-free during their experience, others encountered frequent crashes and performance issues, leading to a lack of recommendation from some reviewers.
-Overall, the game's stability appears to vary, with a few serious issues detracting from the experience.
+The game's stability is a mixed bag, with some players reporting significant bugs, particularly in Chapter 6 and a game-breaking black screen in Chapter 5 that requires a restart.
+While many found the game mostly bug-free during regular gameplay, others experienced frequent crashes and performance issues, leading to a lack of recommendation from some users.
+Overall, stability appears to be a concern, with varying experiences among players.

 • “I do recommend this game, but only because it was cheap, looks good, and was mostly bug-free for the entire gameplay, apart from a single game-breaking black screen on chapter 5 that can be solved by restarting the game.”